 This insures clean edges and a professional look, as well as a guaranteed smile on your face with how helpful this is!

 Let everything dry well.
 I let mine sit overnight.

 Once dry, pick up your letter and slowly begin turning it upside down, so that any loose beads can fall off into the bead tray.

 Helpful tip: If there are any gaps in the dried beads, add a drop of adhesive and an extra bead or two to fill in.

 Isn’t this beaded letter ornament gorgeous?
 I think so!

 Add a hanger!

-This beaded letter ornament is perfect for our Christmas tree, but this would also make a sweet handmade gift too.
+This beaded letter monogram ornament is perfect for our Christmas tree, but this would also make a wonderful handmade gift too.

-I can also imagine using a beaded letter ornament as a wedding decoration.
+I can also imagine using this beaded letter ornament as a wedding decoration.